eddiedb6/w3/README.md

 	b.
 Then metadata handler will handle this and insert listener to API define

 * Variable Binding
-    1. Define w3PropBindingVar in control
+    1. Define w3PropBindingVar in control with different bingding type
     2. Then metadata UI handler will add the control to variable listener list
-    3. When W3SetVariable is called, the control will be updated automatically
+    3. When W3SetVariable is called, the control will be updated automatically base on binding type
-    4. There is default variable "session" and do not bind to it
+    4. There is default variable "w3Session" and do not bind to it
-    5. The variable could not cross page except "session"
+    5. The variable could not cross page except "w3Session"

 * W3 API
 JS:				PHP: